-We are having a crisis at the border.
-Thousands of people are fleeing for their lives from their home countries to seek refuge in the United States.
-And there are a lot of complications once they arrive.
+Until we arrive at comprehensive immigration reform, we will continue to experience a crisis at the border.
+Thousands of people are fleeing from their home countries to seek refuge in the United States, and face a lot of complications once they arrive.
 Lives are at stake.

-We wanted to hear a first-hand account of what’s really going on at the border and how we can help, so we spoke with Bishop Joseph Bambera.
-He participated in a convoy of Catholic bishops that visited the US-Mexico border to show their support for immigrants and to witness volunteers who are working to help people there.
+We wanted to hear a first-hand account of what’s really going on at the border and how we can help, so we spoke with Bishop Joseph Bambera of Scranton, Pennsylvania.
+He participated in a convoy of Catholic bishops that visited the US-Mexico border in 2018 to show their support for immigrants and to witness volunteers who are working to help people there.

 The most direct way you can help people crossing the border is to actually go to the place of crisis and serve them in person.
 Bishop shared the story of a young man who recently finished his master’s degree and went to the border to volunteer for a week before starting a new job.